argumentcomputer/gh-actions-runner/README.md

 - Optionally, edit `gh-actions-runner.service` to set the number of parallel workers with `--scale worker=<num>`
 - Run `./install.sh` to start the runners
 - Run `journalctl -f -u gh-actions-runner.service --no-hostname --no-tail` to inspect the log
-- Check the runners are connected to the desired GitHub repo by going to Settings->Actions->Runners
+- Check the runners are connected to the desired GitHub repo by going to `Settings->Actions->Runners`
 - Run `crontab -e` and add the following lines (depending on time zone in relation to UTC):
 ```
+# Can be less frequent if you have 100+ GB to spare
 0 0 * * * /root/docker_cleanup.sh
 0 0 * * * /root/runner_cleanup.sh
 ```